Yang-Mills heat flow on gauged holomorphic maps: Sobolev spaces

 \subsubsection{Sobolev spaces over time intervals}

-We first define Sobolev completions of functions from a time interval $[0,T]$ to a Hilbert space $\K$.
-This is very standard and follows the same ideas as the previous section.
-The only new idea in our definition is - we introduce a $T$-dependent scaling.
-This is for technical reasons and its usefulness will be pointed out later. \begin{definition} Let $m \geq 0$ be an integer. $H^m([0,T],\K)$ is the completion of $C^\infty([0,T],\K)$ in the norm
+To define Sobolev completions of the space of time-dependent sections, we first define Sobolev completions of functions from a time interval $[0,T]$ to a Hilbert space $\H$.
+The definition is standard.
+The only new idea is that we introduce a $T$-dependent scaling.
+This is for technical reasons and its usefulness will be pointed out later. \begin{definition} For any $m \in \Z_{\geq 0}$, $H^m([0,T],\H)$ is the completion of $C^\infty([0,T],\H)$ in the norm